Skip to main content

 Better script

-"I can see this is bringing up a lot — that makes sense.
-I'm not questioning your effort or intent.
-I want us to look at what happened and the impact so we can fix it together.
-Can we slow down for a second?"
+"I can see this is landing hard.
+I am not questioning your effort or intent.
+I do want us to look at what happened and the impact, then decide what changes next.
+Can we slow it down for a moment?"

 If they go silent